skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``Layout`` template is used to format every HTML page.

-In any page defined by a :ref:`page` section, the following identifier is available (in addition to the universal and page-level identifiers):
+In any page defined by a :ref:`page` section, the following identifier is available (in addition to the universal identifiers):

 * ``Page`` - a dictionary of the parameters in the corresponding :ref:`page` section

-In any page defined by a :ref:`memoryMap` section, the following identifier is available (in addition to the universal and page-level identifiers):
+In any page defined by a :ref:`memoryMap` section, the following identifier is available (in addition to the universal identifiers):

 * ``MemoryMap`` - a dictionary of the parameters in the corresponding :ref:`memoryMap` section